jadenmounteer/NBS-Dummy-Data/README.md

 - We can have a star wars theme
 - Have the NBS logo in the top left corner.
 Have buttons to change the theme at the bottom of the page.
 - Have a mobile version that makes copying data from the site easy.
 For example, the user can drag the page to make it smaller and have it in the corner of the screen.
 - In the menu screen, have a button the user can click to resize the screen.
-That way, they can make the screen smaller at the click of a button. https://www.w3schools.com/jsref/met_win_resizeto.asp
+That way, they can make the screen smaller at the click of a button. https://www.w3schools.com/jsref/ met_win_resizeto.asp
+- Include a text area in the page to include large text.
+For example, for the harry potter theme, there can be a large text field with the hogwarts letter and list of school supplies.

 How to access the page:
 This site is currently hosted on GitHub pages here: https://jadenmounteer.github.io/NBS-Dummy-Data/